Pierre’s CI is a simple, scriptable (TypeScript), event based system, that allows you to run jobs and manage rich integrations with Pierre’s UI.

 large | 16384MB | 4 |

-By default each job runs on a standard image with:
+By default each job runs on a standard image based off of Ubuntu 24.04 with:

 yarn (follows packageManager in package.json)